Bachelor of Science in Physics and Instrumentation

 Note: There is no need to have studied physics at Leaving Certificate, as the fundamentals of all science subjects are delivered in year one.

-There is a six month industrial placement in year three.
+The course includes a six month industrial work placement in year 3

 There is a high emphasis on practical work and projects with students completing a number of projects over the course of the programme